intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

 >**Caution**:
 >
 >It is important to protect your keys and passwords.
 The above steps for preparing keys and passwords are only for demo purposes, it is non-production.
-You are recommended to generate your keys and passwords according to your requirements and protect it safely.
+You are recommended to generate your keys and passwords according to your requirements and protect them safely.
 >
 >Besides, Kubernetes Secrets are, by default, stored unencrypted in the API server's underlying data store (etcd).
 Anyone with API access can retrieve or modify a Secret, and so can anyone with access to etcd.
 Additionally, anyone who is authorized to create a Pod in a namespace can use that access to read any Secret in that namespace; this includes indirect access such as the ability to create a Deployment.
 In order to safely use Secrets, take the steps in [safely use secrets](https://kubernetes.io/docs/concepts/configuration/secret/)